925workk/alexs-epic-todo/README.md

 ---
 ### VUE TO DO APP
-A to do list website where one can log in, register, and add tasks to do.
+[Click here for live site.](http://difficult-attraction.surge.sh/) A to do list website where one can log in, register, and add tasks to do.
 Once a task is added, users are able to mark them as completed, edit them, filter them, or remove them.
 Clone the repo and run "npm install" followed by "npm run serve."

 ---
 ### Project Goals